ErenBYilmaz/intelligent-imaging-insight-integration/README.md

 # (i²)² Framework

 The (i²)² Framework (intelligent imaging insight integration) is a collection of tools for deploying AI-based image processing tools in a healthcare environment.
-The framework is designed to be modular and flexible, allowing for easy integration with existing systems.
+The framework is designed to be modular and flexible, allowing for easy integration with existing systems and ai-based or non-ai-based automated image processing methods.
 It communicates with PACS systems via standard DICOM protocols and provides tools to convert between common file formats (DICOM Images, DICOM-Seg, nifti, numpy, SimpleITK).
 We were able to get it running in connection with the Orthanc PACS system including the OHIF Image viewer, but without